 Climate change is a key global emerging risk.
 The Society is taking steps to minimise its carbon footprint as well as ensuring that the risks of climate change are allowed for in its business planning.
 The ORSA details the scenario analyses undertaken to assess the potential threat of climate change to help inform the Society's longer-term solvency needs.
-These scenarios have been drawn from the Bank of England's 2021 Climate Biennial Exploratory Scenario ("CBES"), adapted to be appropriate for the nature of the Society's business.
-There are financial risks associated with climate change.
+The first scenario considers climate change on reducing mortality and increasing sickness rates due to milder winters and increased heatwaves.
+The Society has also embedded a second scenario to assess climate change and economic uncertainty that leads to high inflation, a reduction in new business and a deterioration of credit rating.

+There are financial risks associated with Climate Change.
 These risks have been quantified within the ORSA through specific late action and no additional action scenarios.
 The Society is also reviewing other aspects impacted by climate change, including governance, risk management, disclosures and Corporate Social Responsibility.
 The potential risks associated with climate change are being incorporated into our existing risk categories, rather than a standalone risk category.